MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 > [!NOTE]
 > Using a digital signature and trusting the publisher doesn't work for Excel Add-in files that have Mark of the Web.
 This behavior isn't new for Excel Add-in files that have Mark of the Web.
 It's worked this way since 2016, as a result of a previous security hardening effort (related to Microsoft Security Bulletin MS16-088).

-### View the ZoneIdentifier for a file
+### Mark of the Web and zones

+By default, Mark of the Web is added to files from locations from the following zones:

+- Trusted sites
+- Internet
+- Restricted sites

+But, macros in a file with Mark of the Web are only blocked by default if the zone for the file is identified as being Internet or Restricted sites.
+If the zone for the file is identified as being Trusted sites, the macros in the file with Mark of the Web aren't blocked by default.

-You can view the ZoneIdentifier value for a file by running the following command at a command prompt, and replacing *{name of file}* with your file name.
+You can view the ZoneId value for a file by running the following command at a command prompt, and replacing *{name of file}* with your file name.

 ```console
 notepad {name of file}:ZoneIdentifier
 ```

-When you run this command, Notepad will open and display the ZoneIdentifier.
-Look for the ZoneId value under the [ZoneTransfer] section.
+When you run this command, Notepad will open and display the ZoneId under the [ZoneTransfer] section.

 Here's a list of ZoneId values and what zone they map to.